Servicemembers’ Group Life Insurance (SGLI)

 If you’re in nonpay status with the Ready Reserve or National Guard

-You may be able to get full-time SGLI coverage if you meet both of the requirements below.
+You may be eligible for full-time SGLI coverage if you meet both of the requirements listed below.

 Both of these must be true.
 You’re: